ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - guid: 9af4a71a-4e03-46a8-badb-5d76ac548144
 - author: Mihael Pranjić
 - pubDate: Mon, 07 Jun 2021 09:48:41 +0200
-- shortDesc: Java Fixes and Compatibility Improvements
+- shortDesc: Java Fixes, Documentation Updates, GCC 11 and Clang 12 Compatibility

 We are proud to release Elektra 0.9.6.